 They would also need to be washed regularly.
 If your pet has an accident on it or lies on it with their muddy fur, it could permanently stain or damage the insert.
 Memory foam also doesn't provide any actual calming benefits to your pet dog.

-Best Friends by Sheri Original Calming Donut Dog Bed
+The Best Calming Dog Bed Is the Best Friends by Sheri Original Calming Donut Dog Bed

 At Best Friends by Sheri, we take all of the aforementioned factors into account to create the best calming bed for your pet.
 Instead of memory foam, our pets contain AirLOFT fibers that offer better joint and muscle support than traditional fiber fillings.

 Our beds come in a variety of options and colors from extra small to extra large to accommodate pets of all sizes, and neutral colors like beige and taupe to match any home decor.

 The raised rim and donut shape creates a sense of security and provides head and neck support, while the super-soft filling offers joint and muscle pain relief.
 The high, soft walls are ideal for snuggling and burrowing.

 Our beds are cozy, flexible, and finished with vegan shag fur reminiscent of a mother’s fur coat.
 Paired with deep crevices that allow your pet to burrow, animals will have full, restful sleep for improved behavior and better health.

 Our sherpa dog and cat beds have anti-slip and dirt-resistant bottoms as well.
 When they need a cleaning, the faux shag fur beds can be tossed right in the washing machine on the gentle cycle.
 You can checkout our zippered replacement washable covers available for other styles of pet beds and pet products, too.